matrumz/AutoMagical-WebServer/README.md

 So, as explained above, the URI for the sample controller, located at ~/controllers/sample.controller.js, is `localhost:3000/sample_controller`.
 Within that file, you will see two paths, `/` and `/nest` (file explanation below).
 So the two routes for that file are `localhost:3000/sample_controller/` and `localhost:3000/sample_controller/nest` (when running amwebs on the local machine on port 3000).

+If the same controller was, instead, located in a subdirectory "subdir", then the URIs would be `localhost:3000/subdir/sample_controller/` and `localhost:3000/subdir/sample_controller/nest`

 ## Controller File Structure

 ```